 Pitt is the world's top university for philosophy, according to the 2016 QS World University Rankings.
 Pitt also was highly rated for nursing (No. 12) and medicine (No. 46).

-In 2015, College Factual ranked Pitt as the best U.S. school to study health professions, based on graduates' earnings, strength of academic majors, and the number and quality of other closely related majors on campus, program accredications, and overall institutional quality.
+College Factual has ranked Pitt as the best U.S. school to study health professions, based on graduates' earnings, strength of academic majors, and the number and quality of other closely related majors on campus, program accredications, and overall institutional quality.